securisec/r2wiki/radare-plugins/frida.md

 	> `\dtf` can be used to trace a symbol, a function, or an address (could be middle of a function).
 By default it prints backtrace, but can also get values of specified registers.

 - **`\dtSf[*j] [sym|addr]`** Trace address or symbol using the stalker (Frida >= 10.3.13)
+	> `dtSf` Helpful in tracing a function and any other functions it calls
 - **`\dtS[*j] seconds`** Trace all threads for given seconds using the stalker
 - **`\di[0,1,-1] [addr]`** Intercept and replace return value of address
 	> `\di` Highjack program execution